Sports in the San Francisco Bay Area: Other sports

-The Bay Area hosted the 2013 America's Cup.
-The Bay Area has a leading and innovative alternative, outdoor and action sports culture.
-Examples include mountain biking, Alcatraz triathlon, team handball (Olympic handball), skateboarding/Thrasher Magazine, CrossFit (Santa Cruz) and surfing at well known breaks such as Steamer Lane, Mavericks, Ocean Beach and Bodega Bay.
+The Bay Area hosted the 2013 America's Cup sailing race.
+The Bay Area has an active outdoor and action sports culture.
+Examples include mountain biking, the Escape from Alcatraz triathlon, team handball (Olympic handball), skateboarding/Thrasher Magazine, CrossFit (Santa Cruz) and surfing at well known breaks such as Steamer Lane, Mavericks, Ocean Beach and Bodega Bay.

 TPC Stonebrae is a private golf club that hosts the TPC Stonebrae Championship, part of the Korn Ferry Tour since 2009.